#{ServerName}

 • Off-road parking for 2 cars

-• Beach and shop 6 miles, pub 3 miles (via toll bridge)
+• Beach and shops in local towns 6 miles away, nearest pub 3 miles (via toll bridge)

 • Please note that the garden is only partially enclosed by hedges/fences and there is direct open access to the river